f5devcentral/f5-agility-labs-xc/docs/class7/module2/task1.rst

    |module2-vscode-create-security-control-2|

    .. note::
       Please make sure the file is created on the root folder of the application repo.
-If it is created somewhere else, the CI/CD pipeline will fail
+If it is created somewhere else, the CI/CD pipeline will fail.
+Aslo make sure you are using the exact same filename and extension

 5. Add the initial security policy.